-Any questions about this Manual or reports of possible violations should be directed to the Personnel Office.
+Any questions about this Manual or reports of possible violations should be directed to the Office of Human Resources.

 After receipt of this Manual, please sign the "Acknowledgement of Receipt," signifying that you have read and understand this manual.
 Turn the signed card in to your supervisor to be placed in your personnel file.
 See Appendix D for form.